Multiplexed Internet Domain Names

-Problems solved by multiplexed
+Problems solved by multiplexed names include:

 The DoC also runs the US Patent and Trademark Office.
-They could have said: 'compete by inventing a better system' but instead ICANN was founded and populated by groups that supported launching new TLDs.
+They could have said: "compete by inventing a better system" but instead ICANN was founded and populated by groups that supported launching new TLDs.

-The 255 county code TLDs together account for at least another 143,000,000 registrations.
+The 266 county code TLDs together account for another 158.7 million registrations.

 The basic problem: most people, companies and trademark holders can't use their own name under their preferred Top Level Domain.

 The DNS is a technical system written to a technical specification.
 Problems can be resolved by extending the specification.
-This was done when internationalized domain names made it possible to use 'foreign' characters and scripts in domain names.
+This was done when Internationalized Domain Names made it possible to use 'foreign' characters and scripts in domain names.

-Since almost any combination of letters A-Z, digits 0-9 and the hyphen can be used to register domain names we need a new token character to identify/generate a hierarchy.
+We need a new token character to identify/generate a hierarchy.
 We suggest the asterisk (*) as a token, together with a number.

-Compare it to the accepted character that designates email addresses - MaratSade.fr could be seen as a domain name, but write it Mar@Sade.fr and you recognize it immediately as an email address.
+Compare it to the accepted character that designates email addresses - MaratSade.fr could be seen as a domain name, but write it Mar@Sade.fr and you recognize it instantly as an email address.
 The same can apply to domain names, where the asterisk is a character indicating multiple use of the same name.

 Technically, names are registered in a set format and translated by a simple edge application to include the multiplexing token.
-This is similar to, but not the same as, the system used to generate foreign characters and scripts in internationalized domain names.
+This is similar to, but not the same as, the system used to generate foreign characters and scripts in Internationalized Domain Names.

 can be a Star.
-(Updated October 28, 2018)
+(Updated May 1, 2019)

 Multiplexed domain names as tested follow all applicable Internet standards, but the translation format used in our tests is not standardized.

-Last updated November 10, 2018
+Last updated November 2, 2019